cgHome/cFlat/README.md

 ## Note

-- Version 0.0.1 alpha / cFlat 0.0.1 alpha is a preliminary release intended primarily for developers and advanced users only.
+**cFlat 0.0.1 alpha is a preliminary release intended primarily for developers and advanced users only**

 ## Copyright and license